nsubugawillson/ArtConnect/README.md

 Open http://localhost:5173

-OR JUST GO TO OUR LIVE HOSTED LINK DIRECT TO VIEW OUR APP https://art-connect-blond.vercel.app/
+OR JUST GO TO OUR LIVE HOSTED LINK DIRECT TO VIEW OUR APP: For Demonstration version use this link https://artconnectug.vercel.app/ and for pure live functionality use this link https://art-connect-blond.vercel.app/

 # Setup Instructions